CompositionalIT/farmer/docs/content/api-overview/resources/postgresql.md

 Every PostgreSQL Azure server you create will automatically create a SecureString parameter for the admin account password.

+> There is support for newer "Flexible" as well as the original "Single Instance" server type.
+> Several keywords are overloaded to cater for both server types.

 * PostgreSQL server (`Microsoft.DBforPostgreSQL/servers`)
+* PostgreSQL server (`Microsoft.DBforPostgreSQL/flexibleServers`)

 #### PostgreSQL Builder keywords
 | Applies To | Keyword | Purpose |